 Placement scheme details

 Undertaking a Research in Practice (RinP) placement is a mandatory component of your PhD if your studentship was funded by the ESRC from Autumn 2024.
 You will spend the equivalent of 3 months away from your PhD research, working with an external host partner on a discrete project, challenge or research question.
-You get to choose what you do, where you do it, and when you do it, to suit your needs and career aspirations.
+You get to choose what you do, where you do it, and when you do it, to suit your development needs and career aspirations.

 Your placement will help you to: